schultek/stormberry/doc/models.md

 }
 ```

+***Note**: The model class acts mostly as a blueprint for your database tables.
+It is recommended to not use
+this class directly in you application, but rather one of the generated entity classes.
+More on this later.*

 This model uses an additional `@PrimaryKey()` annotation on its `id` field.
 It will be translated into the following sql table:

 ```sql